Winter Light: Development

 Director and screenwriter Ingmar Bergman was inspired to make the film after talking to a clergyman, who related how he had offered spiritual advice to a fisherman who later killed himself.
 To this, Bergman added the ideas of the clergyman struggling with his faith and a relationship outside marriage.
 The idea of the character becoming depressed over fear of China and weapons of mass destruction was based on an article Bergman himself had read, and he acknowledged it reflected his own dread.
 Bergman also cited Robert Bresson's Diary of a Country Priest as an influence on the film.

 Bergman attempted to structure the screenplay as chamber music, in three acts.
 It is meant, in part, as criticism of the governance of the Church of Sweden, which Bergman felt was condemning itself by failing to keep what is important.
 He completed the screenplay on 11 August 1961, at which point Vilgot Sjöman began filming the documentary Ingmar Bergman Makes a Movie chronicling the production.

 With this film, Bergman took the rare step of sharing the screenplay with his father, Church of Sweden minister Erik Bergman, and boasted that his father read it three times.
 Ingmar may have been trying to communicate to his father that he understood Erik, but the name of the character, Ericsson (son of Erik), may indicate the character represents Ingmar more than Erik.

 Casting

 Ingmar Bergman personally cast some of the roles himself.
 Actor Gunnar Björnstrand, who played Tomas, typically acted in more comedic roles, and found it challenging to play a character who was in some ways unlikable.
 This led him to forget some of his lines, which Bergman said he had never seen Björnstrand do before.
 However, Björnstrand told Sjöman he personally liked the character because of his relatability.

 Allan Edwall played Algot, a character with the same form of rheumatism as prop artist K.A.
 Bergman.
+In Ingmar Bergman Makes a Movie, K.A Bergman identifies his illness as Bekterev's disease (ankylosing spondylitis).
 As a result, K.A.
 Bergman supervised Edwall's performance.